 - Information will be provided concerning the characteristics of the individual to be cared for as well as the family’s needs with regard to respite care.

-- The organization’s service agreement will be explained
+- The organization’s service agreement will be explained and signed.

 Step 3: Matching